Johnzy916/html-webpack-element-plugin/README.md

-# HTML Webpack Root Plugin
+# HTML Webpack Element Plugin

 This is a plugin that extends the functionality of the [HTML Webpack Plugin](https://github.com/jantimon/html-webpack-plugin) by adding an element to the generated HTML file that React (or other frameworks) can use to render the app.